20th Annual Duthoy Scholarship Program

-All applications must be submitted with all necessary documentation by May 15, 2019.
+All must be submitted with all necessary documentation by April 30, 2020.
 The Dean of the Boyer School of Education will review all applications.
-Scholarship winners will be announced on or before May 31, 2019 and will be able to start as soon as June 1st.
+Scholarship winners will be announced on or before May 15, 2020 and will be able to start on or before August 1, 2020.***

-If you do not win a Duthoy Scholarship, don’t worry!
-We also have the EdD Founders Grant that will give you a discount of 25% off your tuition.
-If you apply for the Duthoy Scholarship Program by the May 15th deadline and are not awarded one, we will offer you the EdD Founders Grant.
+We also have the EdD Leadership Grant that will give you a discount of 25% off your tuition starting with the April 1st start date.
+If you apply for the Duthoy Scholarship Program by the May 15th deadline and are not awarded one, we will offer you the EdD Leadership Grant.***

 Contact Admissions with any questions or concerns about the application process.

 Taft University is DEAC Accredited.
 The Distance Education Accrediting Commission is listed by the US Department of Education as a recognized accrediting agency.

 *Doctorate students may take a leave of absence for one or two months in between courses.
 Students may not take more than two months off every 12-month period.
 During that leave of absence, no tuition payments will be due.
 Student will also not have access to their courses during a leave of absence.